 return channel object and connect it to a remote execution thread where the given source executes.

 In all cases the binding __name__='__channelexec__' will be available in the global namespace of the remotely executing code.

 It is allowed to pass a module object as source code in which case it’s source code will be obtained and get sent for remote execution. remote_exec returns a channel object whose symmetric counterpart channel is available to the remotely executing source.

 A channel object allows to send and receive data between two asynchronously running programs.

 sends the given item to the other side of the channel, possibly blocking if the sender queue is full.
 The item must be a simple python type and will be copied to the other side by value.
 IOError is raised if the write pipe was prematurely closed.

-receive a data item that was sent from the other side. timeout: -1 [default] blocked waiting, but wake up periodically to let CTRL-C through.
+receive a data item that was sent from the other side. timeout: None [default] blocked waiting.
 A positive number indicates the number of seconds after which a channel.TimeoutError exception will be raised if no item was received.
 Note that exceptions from the remotely executing code will be reraised as channel.RemoteError exceptions containing a textual representation of the remote traceback.